-- the Statement of Total Return; - the Statement of Changes in Nets Assets Attributable to Redeemable Participating Unitholders; - the Balance Sheet: - the related notes 1 to 22, including a summary of significant accounting policies as set out in note 1.
+- the Statement of Total Return;

+- the Statement of Changes in Net Assets Attributable to Redeemable Participating Unitholders;

+- the Balance Sheet;

+- the Statement of accounting policies; and

+- the related notes 1 to 22.

-The relevant financial reporting framework that has been applied in the preparation of the financial statements FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" issued by the Financial Reporting Council ("the relevant financial reporting framework").
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).

-Basis for opinion
+2. Basis for opinion

-We conducted our audit in accordance with International Standards on Auditing (Ireland) (ISAs (Ireland)) and applicable law.
-Our responsibilities under those standards are described below in the "Auditor's responsibilities for the audit of the financial statements" section of our report.
+We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
+Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of our report.

-We are independent of the Fund in accordance with the ethical requirements that are relevant to our audit of the financial statements in Ireland, including the Ethical Standard issued by the Irish Auditing and Accounting Supervisory Authority (IAASA), as applied to public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Fund in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard as applied to listed entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.